sxalisa003-alt/Food-Delivery-Service/README.md

 The cleaning engine enforces quality across five distinct validation gates to prevent structural anomalies, data type mismatches, and logical inconsistencies from corrupting downstream production environments:

 ### 1. Structural Standardization
-* **The Problem:** The original CSV headers contained irregular spacing, trailing blanks, mixed casing, and special characters (`/`), which break SQL schema mapping and BI engine matching.
+* **The Problem:** The original CSV file headers contained irregular spacing, trailing blanks, mixed casing, and special characters (`/`), which break SQL schema mapping and BI engine matching.
 * **The Fix:** Column headers are programmatically stripped of whitespace, forced to lowercase, and standardized using clean `snake_case` syntax.

 ### 2. Chronological & Geospatial Normalization